Minimal rational curves on complete symmetric varieties: Abstract

 \section{Abstract}

 We describe the families of minimal rational curves on any complete symmetric variety, and the corresponding varieties of minimal rational tangents (\VMRT).
-In particular, we prove that these varieties are homogeneous and that for non-exceptional irreducible wonderful varieties, there is a unique family of minimal rational curves, and hence a unique \VMRT.
+In particular, we prove that these varieties are homogeneous and that for non-exceptional indecomposable wonderful varieties, there is a unique family of minimal rational curves, and hence a unique \VMRT.
 We relate these results to the restricted root system of the associated symmetric space.
-In particular we answer by the negative a question of Hwang: for certain Fano wonderful symmetric varieties, the \VMRT~ has two connected components.